MISTERNEGATIVE21/Degate/README.md

 ## Dependencies

-Degate has only 2 dependencies: Boost and Qt5.
+Degate has only 2 dependencies: Boost and Qt6.

 We use [vcpkg](https://vcpkg.io) to handle installation of those, please refer to the #Quick-start section below.

-## Dependencies version
+## Dependencies list

 - CMake 3.12.0 or newer,
+- *(optional)* Qt 6.2.4 or newer,

-For Linux (please read the Linux section below):
+For Linux (please read the Linux section below, some dependencies are only needed if using VCPKG's Qt):
 - xcb-lib
 - xrender-lib
 - autoconf